alextsfox/academic-kickstart/content/post/rTREES/index.md

 This hopefully should show that you have the latest version (23.3.1 as of May 10, 2023).
 If your version is much lower than this, update conda: `conda update -n base -c defaults conda` and indicate yes on any prompts.
 It might take a few minutes to update.
-You might have to close and reopen the terminal.
 Check the version again.
 It should have changed.
 If the version is the same, something might be wrong with you anaconda installation.
 Let Alex know.